benersercan/news-app/Documentation-EN.md

 -   source: (object, required) Contains information about the news source.
 -   name: (string, required) Contains the source's name.
 -   description: (string) Contains a brief description of the source.

+## useReadingList Hook
+## Definition:
+The useReadingList is a custom hook designed to manage a user's reading list.
+This hook offers helper functions to retrieve articles from the reading list, add an article, remove an article, and check if an article is present in the reading list.

+### Usage:
+By using this custom hook, you can effortlessly perform operations related to the user's reading list within the application.

+### Functions and Return Values:
+- readingList: An array containing the user's reading list.
+- addToReadingList(article): Adds the given article object to the reading list and updates this list in local storage.

+- Parameter: article - The article object to be added to the reading list. removeFromReadingList(articleUrl): Removes the article with the given articleUrl from the reading list and updates this list in local storage.
+- Parameter: articleUrl - The URL of the article to be removed from the reading list. isInReadingList(articleUrl): Checks whether an article with the given articleUrl exists in the reading list.
+- Parameter: articleUrl - The URL of the article to be checked.
+Return Value: true if the article is in the reading list, false otherwise.